bigdatagenomics/adam/README.md

 The `adam-submit` and `adam-shell` commands can also be used to submit ADAM jobs to a Spark cluster, or to run ADAM interactively.
 Cluster mode can be enabled by passing [the same flags you'd pass to Spark](https://spark.apache.org/docs/1.5.2/submitting-applications.html#launching-applications-with-spark-submit), e.g. `--master yarn --deploy-mode client`.

-## Running Plugins

-ADAM allows users to create plugins via the [ADAMPlugin](https://github.com/bigdatagenomics/adam/blob/master/adam-core/src/main/scala/org/bdgenomics/adam/plugins/ADAMPlugin.scala) trait.
-These plugins are then imported using the Java classpath at runtime.
-To add to the classpath when using appassembler, use the `$CLASSPATH_PREFIX` environment variable.
-For an example of how to use the plugin interface, please see the [adam-plugins repo](https://github.com/heuermh/adam-plugins).

 # Under the Hood
 ADAM relies on several open-source technologies to make genomic analyses fast and massively parallelizable…